-We provide a range of supports to people with a disability, mental health recovery supports, and support to the frail aged, people with dementia and their carers.
+We provide a range of supports to people with a disability and mental health recovery supports.

 Support work is a great option if you are seeking a career with flexible work hours.
-Support could involve late afternoon,evening, early morning and weekend work, with attractive penalties rates, leaving your days free.
+Support could involve late afternoon, evening, early morning and weekend work, with attractive penalty rates, leaving your days free.

 For most of our support worker roles, you don’t need any previous experience.